translation

 -

-- A brilliant and faithful rendering of the Anglo-Saxon epic from the Nobel laureate.
-Composed toward the end of the first millennium, Beowulf is the elegiac narrative of the adventures of the Scandinavian hero who saves the Danes from the Grendel and, later, from Grendel's mother.
-He then returns to his…
+- Beowulf, composed between the seventh and tenth centuries, is the elegiac narrative of the adventures of Beowulf, a Scandinavian hero who saves the Danes from the seemingly invincible monster Grendel and, later, from Grendel's mother.
+He returns to his own country and dies in old age in a vivid battle…

 - Add to basket